Traits

 Section titled “Defining a Trait”A trait declares method signatures that implementing types must provide:

-trait Display { fn display(self) -> string}Implementing a Trait
+trait Display { let display(self) -> string}Implementing a Trait

-Section titled “Implementing a Trait”Use for Type: Trait to implement a trait for a type:
+Section titled “Implementing a Trait”Use impl Trait for Type to implement a trait for a type:

 Default Implementations